Below you will find the most commonly asked questions in regards to the CCESL Van

-The CSL van may be used by faculty, staff, and students who are employed by WCU in
+The CCESL van may be used by faculty, staff, and students who are employed by WCU

-some capacity, for civic engagement and service-related activities.
-The purpose of
+in some capacity, for civic engagement and service-related activities.
+The purpose

-the CSL van is to increase curricular and co-curricular student engagement in our
+of the CCESL van is to increase curricular and co-curricular student engagement in

 (or community-based) activities.

 - Appropriate curricular example 1: Professor Smith teaches a research methods course and her students are working in

 groups of five with six different community organizations through a problem-based